Frojd/Fabrik/README.md

 # Fröjd-Fabric
-A deploy system built on top of Fabric, in part inspired by capistrano.
+A deployment toolkit built on top of Fabric that has been in part inspired by capistrano.

+The purpose of this library is to provide a stable python based deploy tool that covers a wide range a use cases, Those cases include Wordpress, Node.js and Django.
+We favor composition and customization by code before configuration.

 ## Supports
 - Git